Embracing Body Acceptance: A Path to Peaceful Eating and Self-Love

 2. Bodily exertion for the sake of developing and maintaining physical fitness.

 I have always thought exercise is something that I am supposed to want to do.
 I am supposed to want to be “physically fit,” whatever that might mean.
-I, and many of my clients, do not resonate with the idea of exercise.

 There are some powerful reasons not to want to exercise:

-• Exercise is connected to the dieting cycle of restrict, binge, shame.
+• Exercising is connected to the dieting cycle of restrict, binge, and shame.

 • It can be hard and uncomfortable.
 Anyone who’s heard the term, “no pain, no gain” could agree.